 Who can use a red light therapy bed?

-Red light therapy is entirely safe and non-invasive, meaning it can be used by anyone – young or old.
+Red light therapy is entirely safe and non-invasive, meaning it can be used by anyone –

 What is the standard treatment like?

 Similar to lying in a tanning bed, but red light therapy beds don't have UVA or UVB rays, so you won't feel as if you have a sunburn after treatment and is completely safe and beneficial.